-Data center providers offer participants and Market Data distributors a wide array of aggregated services, sparing them the need to acquire links (internal or external), manage IT resources, etc. In addition to these characteristics, because they provide a specialized and centralized service they offer multicast and other forms of sharing that reduce bandwidth consumption by downstream links (additional customers), as well as optimizing infrastructure resources for internal networks and external links thanks to VLAN logic segregation.
+Data center providers offer participants and Market Data distributors a wide array of aggregated services, sparing them the need to acquire links (internal or external), manage IT resources, etc. In addition to these characteristics, because they provide a specialized and centralized service, they offer multicast and other forms of sharing that reduce bandwidth consumption by downstream links (additional customers), as well as optimizing infrastructure resources for internal networks and external links thanks to VLAN logic segregation.

-It is important to note that data center providers supply the means of communication (networks) for access to BM&FBOVESPA's technology infrastructure but cannot operate without connectivity via RCB (BM&FBOVESPA's network) with the Exchange.
+It is important to note that data center providers supply the means of communication (networks) to access B3's technology infrastructure but cannot operate without connectivity via RCB (B3's network) with the Exchange.